 The effects of Mifepristone

-You may have no symptoms or youu may have a few period –like cramps.
+You may have no symptoms or you may have a few period–like cramps.
 These should be relieved with Paracetamol or other similar pain killers (not Aspirin).

 You may also have some light bleeding like a period.
-If the bleeding is heavy and you are worried contact the ward.
-You can speak to one of the nurses, they will be happy to help.
+If the bleeding is heavy and you are worried contact the ward on the numbers at the bottom of this page.

-The second visit is scheduled for 48 hours after you have taken you tablet.
+A second visit into the hospital is scheduled for 48 hours after you have taken the first tablet.

 Second visit

-If the pregnancy is less than nine weeks you maybe given two more tablets to swallow approximately four hours after the vaginal pessaries.
-If the pregnancy is over nine weeks you may need to take more tablets over three hours until the pregnancy aborts.
+If the pregnancy is less than 10 weeks you may be given 2 more tablets to insert into the vagina, or place under your tongue, 3 to 4 hours after the vaginal pessaries.
+If the pregnancy is over 10 weeks you may need to take more tablets throughout the day, until the pregnancy aborts.

 You can eat and drink as you wish.